electriccitizen/docksalblt/docs/README.md

 *Note: Advanced or otherwise approved users can submit and merge their own PRs, and/or merge and push a feature branch directly into master without a formal pull request.
 Ask if you have questions, and err on the side of caution.*

-## Be a good citizen

-You are working in a team environment and must follow a few rules.
-If you are careless, it can lead to:

-* Losing all of your uncommitted work (bad)
-* Overriding or losing the work of others (worse)
-* Uninstallable configuration or deploy errors

-See this guide to [following a safe workflow](docs/workflow/WORKFLOW.md) when using configuration management in Drupal 8.
-The recommended workflow below follows these best practices, and includes two helper commands (```fin sync``` and ```fin validate```) that automate important components of a safe work flow.

 ## Deploying to Acquia dev server